ArjanSchoorl/EvShield/NXT/README.md

 # EvShield
-NXT Library for EvShield for Arduino
+Library for NXT/EV3 Shield for Arduino

+# V1.2
+- Combined EvShieldAGS.h, EVSHieldI2C.h and EVShieldUART.h with EVShield.h
+- Started with EV3 Sensors

 # V1.1
 - Added NXT VoltMeter from Mindsensor to NXT Library